joebobs0n/python-lessons/lesson1.md

     * for those of you that don't know modulo, it performs the division of the two numbers and returns the remainder
       * example: `5 % 2` returns `1`
       * example: `12 % 5` returns `2`
-  * the add operator is often overloaded (a fancy word meaning defined in multiple locations for different instances) to operate in fancy ways
+  * the add operator is often overloaded (a fancy word meaning defined in multiple places to operate different in varied circumstances).
+Here are a few examples of `+` usage:
     * as expected, addition can be performed on integers and floats
     * addition can be performed on strings to merge them
       * example: `'abcd' + 'foobar'` returns `'abcdfoobar'`